mehdi-ceng/mehdi-ceng/README.md

 💻 I'm passionate about understanding how computers and computer systems work together.
 I'm a big fan of the open-source community and decentralized systems.

-🎨 I enjoy designing nice user interfaces.

 🌱 Currently, I'm diving into learning React and Motoko.

 🔭 Additionally, I'm working on my little Tic-Tac-Toe game and experimenting with adding new features.

+🎨 I enjoy crafting visually appealing and intuitive user interfaces.